evert/evert.github.com/_posts/2015/2015-11-28-switching-to-linux.md

 takes forever, after start-up it takes up to 15 minutes for the machine to feel somewhat smoothly.
 The effect on my much newer iMac is much stronger than my compartively underpowered Macbook air.
 The prime difference is that the latter has an SSD.
-On the Big Mac reboots, force quit is frequent enough to be anger inducing.
+On the Big Mac 'force quit' and reboots are both frequent enough to be anger inducing.
+And yes I did do a a full reinstall!

 It really seems that the last well-performing OS Apple has created is Snow Leopard, and I now also see that as the time they absolutely peaked.
 To say that this is planned obsolescence is giving them too much credit, as it feels more like it stems from a lack of planning.
-Performance optimization of new software ends when it works smoothly on new hardware.
+Performance optimization of new software seems to end when it works smoothly on 'current' hardware, which means that it doesn't take long for hardware to get branded 'old'.

 Everything these days feels worse, and it's extremely frustrating that I got this big honking machine fairly recently, and it already feels old and not fun to use.

 So there was my reason to try Linux.
-I had a sneaking suspicion that running Linux on the same hardware would easily outperform OS X.
+I had a sneaking suspicion that running Linux on the same hardware would easily outperform OS X. Granted, I do believe that Linux tends to be a bit more 'maintenence' heavy, but if it runs fast, I consider it a win.

 But where to start?
 I didn't want to lose my main development machine, so instead I used my 4-year old Air.